Upcoming Programs Summer 2019

-During this half day week-long program, students interested in museum studies will learn the ins and outs of exhibition planning, design, and curation through field trips to various exhibitions around the city and related careers, directly from industry professionals.
+During this half day week-long program, students interested in museum studies will learn the ins and outs of exhibition planning, design, and curation through field trips to various exhibitions around the city.
+Participants will also have the opportunity to learn about related museum careers directly from industry professionals in the field.
 In conjunction with the summer photography class at the Black History Museum, participants will use the skills they have learned during the week, to assist in planning and curating an exhibit of the students photographic works.

 Digital Storytelling Workshop

 We are currently working on planning another summer session of our Digital Storytelling workshop to give area high school students an opportunity to work with creative professionals learning digital video, audio and editing tools and create their own multimedia self-portrait project.

 (with Peter Paul Development Center @ Bellevue Elementary + Salvation Army Boys and Girls Club)

 We are holding a weekly after-school Story Hour, where a guest reader from the community is invited to share a book with elementary-aged students followed by an engaging related art activity.
 By inviting creative professionals and community members as readers and visiting artists, our focus is to introduce participants to a range of possibilities in creative careers, while encouraging a love for reading and learning with creative tools.

 Intro to Animation

 March 12, 2019—May 24, 2019

 We are excited to continue our partnership with Anna Julia Cooper School this spring and begin an Intro to Animation class with students during their in-school activity block.
 Mitchell Craft who has been teaching our Animation Class at Salvation Army is leading the group through engaging activities with a focus on stop motion animation utilizing a variety of techniques.